 - Long-term capital gain taxes are taxes paid on profits from the sale of assets held for more than one year.
 The tax rate on long-term capital gains varies from 0%, 15%, and 20%, depending on your taxable income.
 Generally, tax rates on long-term capital gains are lower, and as such, more investors choose to hold assets longer than one year before selling.

-HOW CAPITAL GAINS AFFECT YOUR TAXES
+HOW CAPITAL GAINS AFFECT YOUR TAXES?

 Short-term and long-term capital gains increase your adjusted gross income (AGI).
 An increase in AGI can phase you out of some tax credits, affect your eligibility for certain retirement contributions, and your eligibility for certain government benefits or programs.

 Ordinary income, which includes short-term capital gains, is taxed first at ordinary tax rates.
 Ordinary tax rates range from 10% up to 37%.
+This means that realizing short-term capital gains adds additional ordinary income and could potentially put you in a higher tax bracket.

 After the ordinary income is taxed, the long-term capital gain portion is taxed at the capital gains rate (0%, 15%, 20%).This means that long-term capital gains will not push your ordinary income into a higher tax bracket.